-On February 1st 25283 worked a round trip over the Cardiff - Crewe line.
 The second week of August was quite busy for 25283 north of the border.
 Three workings involved the 10.41 Exeter St. Davids - Edinburgh relief, worked between Carstairs & Edinburgh, on August 7th with 25303 and on August 9th & 12th with 25257.
 On August 16th 25283 was noted at Stockport with a engineers train.
 Later the same day the 18.15 Glasgow Central - Manchester Victoria proceeded from Preston with 25283 but got no further than Ribble Bridge where the locomotive failed and reversed back to Preston to be replaced by 47608.
-On August 19th 1985 25283 was north of the border again working a Glasgow Central - Carlisle service.
+On August 19th 25283 was north of the border again working a Glasgow Central - Carlisle service.
 On August 22nd 25283 was noted at Wigan NW with four short-wheelbase bulk powder wagons.
 On August 28th 25283 was noted southbound passing Springs Branch with four short wheelbase bulk powder wagons.

 Present at a very warm Coalville Open Day on September 1st were 97201 & 25283.